jmielkeway/ccos4rbpi_volume0/chapter09/exec.md

 > pid = kernel\_thread(kernel\_init, NULL, CLONE\_FS);

-When the thread is scheduled, `kernel_init` will run, and the function trys to run the init process:
+When the thread is scheduled, `kernel_init` will run, and the function tries to run the `init` process:

 > if (!try\_to\_run\_init\_process("/sbin/init") ||
 >     !try\_to\_run\_init\_process("/etc/init") ||